joelm10/javascript-style-guide/es5/README.md

 ## Strings

   - Use single quotes `''` for strings.
+This applies to both native strings, and string based jQuery selector usage.
+  - Double quotes should only be used in HTML, not JS

     ```javascript
     // bad